davidjgoss/davidjgoss.co/blog/_posts/2016-02-24-elegant-async-talk.md

 I've put my slides up on Speakerdeck, such as they are, and you might want to check out the [example code project](https://github.com/davidjgoss/elegant-async-code) on GitHub as well.

-As for the talk itself, I'm pretty happy with how I did --- it was after all my first crack at public speaking --- and the audience seemed to like the content.
+As for the talk itself, I'm pretty happy with how I did --- it was my first try at public speaking --- and the audience seemed to like the content.
 I should say as well that MK.js is a brilliant little event and [James](https://twitter.com/captain_cow1) does a great job organising and hosting it in his own time with little funding.

 If you're near Milton Keynes on the last Tuesday of a month, [join us](http://www.meetup.com/mkjscript/).